duongminhthuan1478/TypescriptAdvance/README.md

 See another example [here](/src/conditionals/conditional-type.ts)

-### 'infer':  keyword that can be used within a condition in a conditional type to put the inferred type into a variable
+### infer:  keyword that can be used within a condition in a conditional type to put the inferred type into a variable
 See example [here](/src/infers/infer.ts)